adam-delreal/Boto3/README.md

 # Boto3 v1 (WIP)

-- Boto3 Script to automate AWS.
+- Automate AWS using the CLI with a custom python script leveraging Boto3.

+Work in Progress.
-Work in progress will add more functionality.
+Will add more functionality.